 Juliana is mentored by Dr. John Dornan, Chief of the ER at the Saint John Regional Hospital, Mr. John Swan and Dr. Keith Brunt.
-Her interests includes orthotrauma surgery, AI and machine learning in medicine, vulnerable populations and optimization of health resources.
+Her interests includes conflict medicine, orthopedic surgery, AI and machine learning, vulnerable populations and optimization of health resources.

 Outside medicine, Juliana enjoys nature, music and daily yoga.
 She is also a medalist in equestrian jumping and an experienced backpacker.